urswilke/testr6print/README.md

 ## Example

-This is a basic example which shows you how the modified tibble print of the object in a field of the dummy class
+This is a basic example which shows you the modified tibble print of the object inheriting from `tbl_df` in a field of the dummy R6 class

 ``` r
 library(testr6print)